json-schema-org/understanding-json-schema/source/reference/type.rst

     .. rubric:: Footnotes

-    .. [#3] JavaScript does not have separate types for integer and floating-point.
+    .. [#3] JSON does not have separate types for integer and floating-point.

 The ``type`` keyword may either be a string or an array: